Satin Black, Walnut, Cherry Wood, Hi-Gloss White

 The HD3 includes a speaker wire with banana plugs on either end, so using them with the speakers should be a simple set up.
 The binding posts on the back of each speaker would need to be screwed down and the plugs would need to be inserted into the center hole (please refer to the picture for reference).
-You would need to make sure that each end matches with the corresponding binding post; for example, if you inserted the red banana plug into the red binding post on one speaker, the same would follow suit for the other speaker.
-The spring style banana plugs provided with the HD3s will need to compress to fit into the posts on the speakers, so some amount of effort will be needed to insert them.
+You would need to make sure that each end matches with the color on the corresponding binding post; for example, if you inserted the red banana plug into the red binding post on one speaker, the same would follow suit for the other speaker.
+The spring style banana plugs provided with the HD3s may look like they won't fit, but they will actually compress to fit into the posts on the speakers, so some amount of effort will be needed to insert them.

-The HD3s do include detachable magnetic grills.
+The HD3 speakers do include detachable magnetic grills.
 The grills have thin rubber pads to prevent marks or damage to the finish or the cabinet, so your HD3s will keep looking great even if you like to remove / replace them frequently!

 Absolutely!
 This is especially useful for connecting wired with newer iPhones that do not have a headphone jack output.
 You will need to pick up the USB Camera Adapter from Apple, which allows a USB connection to the iPad (and, as of iOS7, the iPhone).
 Then just hook up as you would from a computer.
 If you'd like to be able to charge your iPhone or iPad while you use them like this, you can use the USB 3 version of Apple's USB camera adapter, which also allows passthrough charging at the same time.

 Absolutely!
 This is especially useful for connecting wired with newer Smartphones that do not have a headphone jack output.
 You'll need the correct USB-A adapter cable to connect from your tablet to the USB input on the HD3.
 These are generally available from the manufacturer of your tablet/smartphone, local electronic stores, or even online retailers.